 1273 Snider’s Hwy, located off I-95 at Exit 53

 The Walterboro Welcome Center has information that will enhance your visit to this historic town.
 While there, make sure to pick up a copy of the self-guided tour pamphlet.

-At out new location.
-Museum features exhibits on Colleton County’s history,
+The Colleton Museum features exhibits on Colleton County’s history, and

 Natural Resources, Plantation Era relics.
 Listed on the National Register